superlinked/VectorHub/docs/articles/rag_hr_chatbot.md

 ![Results 4](../assets/use_cases/rag_hr_chatbot/results4.png)

 ...
 Weighting at query time is not the only way we can do our retrieval.
-We also have a new way of optimizing retrieval - by detecting user intent.
+We also have a new way of optimizing retrieval - by detecting user intent from the query.
 We discuss this Natural Language Querying method in depth in [this feature notebook](https://github.com/superlinked/superlinked/blob/main/notebook/feature/natural_language_querying.ipynb), but let's do a quick implementation here just to demo it.

 ## NEW Natural language querying